ElektraInitiative/PermaplanT/doc/usecases/current/relation_layer.md

 - **Main success scenario:**
   - Relations are individual elements or connect two elements, that are removed or added when adding, moving, removing, deleting or modifying elements on the map:
     - crop rotation (+-)
+    - another plant is at the same spot in future (+-)
     - nearby companion or antagonist (+-)
     - temporal beneficial or destructive relation (+-)
     - shade mismatch (-)